Perverse sheaves on varieties with large fundamental groups: CVHS and the period map

+{ \begin{prop} An irreducible analytic subvariety $Z$ of $M$ is horizontal if and only if the Zariski tangent space $T_p Z$ at any point $p\in Z$ is contained in the subspace $T^h_pM$. \end{prop} \begin{proof} The natural map $(\Omega_Z^1)^\vee\to (T_M/T^h_M)|_Z$, given by the differential of the inclusion $Z\subset M$ followed by projection, vanishes on the smooth locus $Z_{sm}$.
+Therefore it vanishes everywhere.
+Since $T_pZ$ can be identified with the fiber of the tangent sheaf $(\Omega_Z^1)^\vee\otimes \C_p$ for any $p\in Z$, it must lie in $T^h_pM$. \end{proof} } \begin{cor} If a subvariety $Z\subset M$ is horizontal, then any irreducible subvariety $Z'\subset Z$ is also a horizontal subvariety. \end{cor} { \begin{proof} By the ``only if" part of the preceding proposition, we have $T_pZ\subset T_p^hM$ for any $p\in Z$.
+Since $T_pZ'\subset T_pZ$, the desired statement follows from the ``if" part of the preceding proposition. \end{proof} }

-By \cite[Cororllary 1.8]{P}, any subbundle of the horizontal subbundle of $T^hM$, which is an abelian Lie subalgebra of $TM$, has negative holomorphic bisectional curvature with respect to the induced metric.
-In particular, if $Z\subset M$ is a compact horizontal submanifold of dimension $d$, then the tangent bundle $TZ$ of $Z$ has negative holomorphic bisectional curvature by \cite[Lemma 3.1]{P} and the previous sentence.
-Therefore, the degree of the top Chern class of $T^*Z$ is positive.
+By \cite[Corollary 1.8]{P}, any subbundle of the horizontal subbundle of $T^hM$, which is an abelian Lie subalgebra of $TM$, has {non-positive} holomorphic bisectional curvature with respect to the induced metric.
+In particular, if $Z\subset M$ is a compact horizontal submanifold of dimension $d$, then the tangent bundle $TZ$ of $Z$ has {non-positive} holomorphic bisectional curvature by \cite[Lemma 3.1]{P} and the previous sentence.
+Therefore, the degree of the top Chern class of $T^*Z$ is {non-negative}.
 Hence,

-To prove our main results, we need to extend the above inequality (in the non-strict form) to singular subvarieties.
+To prove our main results, we need to extend the above inequality to singular subvarieties.
 As a remedy for the possible singularity of $Z$, we state the following result implicitly contained in the paper of Brunebarbe, Klingler and Totaro \cite[Section 3]{BKT}.
 We also outline the proof following the argument in [loc. cit.], since the details will be needed below.

 \begin{prop} Let $Z$ be a closed horizontal subvariety of $M$.
 Then $Z$ has a resolution of singularities $\tilde Z\supset Z_{sm}$, such that $T^*Z_{sm}$ extends to a nef vector bundle $\cT$. \end{prop}